scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 Often, protocols will want to have permissioning and pricing mechanics to ensure proper accounting within the vaults they operate.

-Some reasons that permissioning is desirable include:
+Some reasons that permissioning would be desired include:

-- Requiring that vault asset management decisions be determined by token holders via a decentralized vote
+- A protocol would want their token holders to carry out a decentralized vote to manage the vault assets, and not just anybody.
-- Restricting vault management operations to only be implimented by designated strategists that are voted in via decentralized governance (token voting, or in Sommelier's case - validator and full chain goverannce setup)
+- A protocol may have designated Strategists that are voted in via decentralized governance (token voting, or in Sommelier's case - validator and full chain goverannce setup).
+These Strategists may carry out vault management.
-- Requiring a multisig controlled by designated Strategists that are voted in via token governance.
+- A protocol may have designated Strategists that makeup a multisig, of which are voted in via token governance.

-Some reasons that pricing is desirable include:
+Some reasons that pricing would be desired include:

-- Ensuring that no transaction that the Strategist carries out will lead to a full removal of assets within the Vault.
+- Assurement that no transaction that the Strategist carries out will lead to a full removal of assets within the Vault.
 This prevents rug-vectors essentially.
-Sommelier has a `Max_Deviation` where it takes the normalized price of the vault `totalAssets` and compares it before and after a transaction.
-It reverts if the `max_deviation` is exceeded.
+Sommelier has a Max_Deviation where it takes the normalized price of the vault totalAssets and compares it before and after a transaction.
+It reverts if the max_deviation is exceeded.
 - Accurate accounting of the APY of the respective vault.
 - Accurate accounting of the true value of the assets, especially within leveraged or lending positions (CDPs).